 Cassidy's appeal faded after the show went off the air, although he continued to tour, record and act over the next 40 years, his albums including "Romance" and the awkwardly titled "Didn't You Used To Be?"
 He had a hit with "I Write the Songs" before Barry Manilow's chart-topping version and success overseas with "The Last Kiss," featuring backing vocals from Cassidy admirer George Michael.
 He made occasional stage and television appearances, including an Emmy-nominated performance on "Police Story."

-Even while "The Partridge Family" was still in primetime, Cassidy worried that he was being mistaken for the wholesome character he played.
+Even while "The Partridge Family" was still in primetime, Cassidy worried that he was mistaken for the wholesome character he played.
 He posed naked for Rolling Stone in 1972, when he confided that he had dropped acid as a teenager and smoked pot in front of the magazine's reporter as he watched an episode of "The Partridge Family" and mocked his own acting.
+Cassidy maintained an exhausting schedule during the show's run, filming during the week and performing live shows over the weekend, but had plenty of time to indulge himself.
+In the memoir "Could It Be Forever," he wrote of his prolific sex life and of rejecting Dey's advances because she lacked the "slutty aspect of a female that I always found so attractive."

 Cassidy would endure personal and financial troubles.
 He was married and divorced three times, battled alcoholism, was arrested for drunk driving and in 2015 filed for bankruptcy.
 Cassidy had two children, musician Beau Cassidy and actress Katie Cassidy, with whom he acknowledged having a distant relationship.